nerdslab/latentOT/README.md

 # latentOT
-Latent optimal transport (LOT) for low rank transport and clustering
+Latent optimal transport (LOT) for simultaneous aligning and clustering